How to Sharpen a Knife Without a Sharpener- Is it possible?

 How to Sharpen a Serrated Knife

 Like knives with regular blades, serrated knives require regular sharpening to keep the blades from growing dull.
-Because of the obvious different in the blade’s style, you can’t use the same knife sharpener for serrated blades that you use for regular blades.
+Because of the obvious difference in the blade’s style, you can’t use the same knife sharpener for serrated blades that you use for regular blades.

 The first thing you want to do is locate which side of your serrated knife has the beveled edge.
 The beveled edge is typically the one in which the face of the blade angles down slightly right before the serrated edge.
 This is the side you will be sharpening.